My daughter has always been proud of her strength.

 4. I compliment her honestly.
-She may be only 10, but she’s definitely aware if someone is being authentic.
+She may be only 11, but she’s definitely aware if someone is being authentic.
 You’re amazing at math!! wouldn’t ring true to her because she’s not.
 We all have different strengths and weaknesses.
 I’ve watched her become aware how others compliment her.
 That drawing is absolutely fantastic!!! (when she knows she’s not an artist) is shrugged off, but You are a super fast skater! is held close and treasured.
-Adults sometimes forget not only can kids see through compliments not anchored in reality, it also sparks them to mistrust us in other arenas.
+Adults can forget not only do kids see through compliments not anchored in reality, these transparent words spark them to mistrust us in other arenas.
 Grit, resilience, tenacity are the focus of my kind words.

 all of this is about connection.

 My post really is blogging as we did it in the golden days.

 Sure I’m offering tips, but they’re only things which have worked around here (so far).

 More than anything I crave a return to the comment’versation.

 For your insights from the trenches or the wisdom you’ve gained as you’ve emerged the other side.

 - Parent or non: what do you believe is one thing adults can do to help preserve girls’ self-esteem?